jubairJnu/postgresql-assignment/README.md

 - course Table (Minimum 3 data)
 - Enrollment Table (Minimum 3 data with different enrollment_date)

+### You can insert dummy data and get this in insertData.sql file.

 ## **Tasks**

 ### **1. Retrieve All Students' Names and Emails**